underscoreio/shapeless-guide/src/pages/ops/record.md

 Shapeless' "record ops" provide `Map`-like operations on `HLists` of tagged elements.
-Here are a handful of examples of the many available ops.
+Here are a handful of examples involving ice creams:
-Our examples will involve ice creams:

 ```tut:book:silent
 import shapeless._